matrix-io/matrix-creator-android-things/README.md

 On your pc:

 1. Flashing rpi3 Google Things image and connect with it via adb. [more info](https://developer.android.com/things/hardware/raspberrypi.html#flashing_the_image)
 2. Obtain root privileges:        `adb root`    (take some seconds)
-3. Mount partions on write mode `adb remount`
+3. Mount partions on write mode:  `adb remount`
 4. Clone repository and submodules:

     ```bash